emnify/product-docs/docs/events/event-types.md

 Data quota is deleted from a device.

 :::caution
-Once deleted, devices on this service profile (with data quota management enabled) won't be able to use the data service.
+Once deleted, devices on this service profile with data quota management enabled won't be able to use the data service.
 Potential data connections of this device will disconnect within seconds.
-New connection requests will be denied until an active data quota is assigned or data quota management is disabled on the service profile.
+New connection requests will be denied until an active data quota is assigned or data quota management is disabled in the service profile.
 :::

 ### Data quota expired